SharkBait80/EKSContainerLab/module-5/README.md

 ## Configure the .NET Portability Analyzer

 1. Recall that you previously installed the *.NET Portability Analyzer* Visual Studio extension during module 3.
-Now, let's configure this extension to investigate our solution for code that would be inconpatible with various *.NET Core* target versions.
+Now, let's configure this extension to investigate our solution for code that would be incompatible with various *.NET Core* target versions.

 2. Right-click the *VlanMigrate* project name within the Solution Explorer.
 Then select the **Portability Analyzer Settings** menu option.